lingtalfi/nullos-admin/doc/modules/quickdoc-module.md

 - a table of contents
     - use the &#91;TOC] notation

+- the tree structure of your documentation (like the one at the bottom of the [README.md](https://github.com/lingtalfi/nullos-admin/tree/master/doc/README.md) file)
+    - use the &#91;TREE] notation

 This allows you to stay focused on the writing of the documentation.